dbenesh82/GxG_analyses/analyses/GxG_02_genotype_comps.md

     ##        rho
     ## -0.0138809

-# Check robustness of results
+# Robustness of results

 We would like to be certain that our results are robust.
-Thus, we next check whether the models return qualitatively under two conditions: 1) when excluding dead copepods, and 2) when running the same models on the smaller, manually-tracked dataset.
+Thus, we next check whether the models return qualitatively similar results under two
+conditions: 1) when excluding dead copepods, and 2) when running the same models on the smaller, manually-tracked dataset.

 ### Rerun excluding dead